TimMcCool/scratchattach/README.md

 **Ignore exceptions:**

 By default, the request handler will ignore exceptions occuring in your requests.
-You can also make it raise these exceptions instead:
+You can make it raise these exceptions instead:
 ```py
 client = scratch3.CloudRequests(conn, ignore_exceptions=False)
 ```